 Have you ever had that friend or just someone you know that has your contact number or email, then keeps on sending nonsense messages and emails or spam?
 Yes, everyone has that someone.
-Like an itch that you can’t reach.
-A pain in the neck.
+Like an itch that you can’t reach, it's a real pain in the neck.
 Having that kind of person in your circle makes you want to pluck them out and just throw them away into the abyss.
 In that way, you get your peaceful life back.
 How great would that be?
 Anyway, we’re talking about blocking a sender by their email address in Outlook Mail.

-So, here we go people.
-Prepared by IT Services Philippines, below are helpful steps to block a sender in Outlook Mail:
+Prepared by House of I.T, below are helpful steps to block a sender in Outlook Mail:

 Open a message from the sender you want to block.